nowei/advent-of-code/2025/README.md

 ### day 05

 The first part was just checking if things fit in a range.
 The second part was just merging overlapping ranges.

+### day 06

+Doing some math in columns, then reading the numbers in columns.